 New Technology Results in Fewer Twins

 Today, technology allows embryologists and physicians to examine embryos much more carefully and select with confidence the one with the highest chance of implanting and resulting in a successful pregnancy.
 At Shady Grove Fertility we’ve long been proponents of elective single embryo transfer, or eSET.
-Studying all embryos that have reached the blastocyst stage (when the cells are multiplying at a healthy level and the embryo continues to grow) we have drastically decreased the number of multiples and increased the number of healthy singletons born, thereby reducing the risks to both baby and mother.
+We observe all fertilized embryos until they reach the blastocyst stage.
+This is the stage when the embryo has differentiated into two parts: the inner cell mass, which is the potential fetus, and the trophectoderm, which has potential to become the placenta.
+It is also the stage at which the embryo implants in the uterus in both natural and IVF pregnancies.
+By combining blastocyst culture with single embryo transfer, we have drastically decreased the number of multiple pregnancies, while maintaining excellent IVF success.
+And by increasing the proportion of singleton pregnancies, we dramatically decrease health risks to both baby and mother.

-The assumption that fertility treatment means twins is no longer an expectation as the standard of care has changed due to improvements in technology.
+The assumption that fertility treatment means twins is no longer correct or close to it.
+Thankfully, due to improvements in technology, SGF’s standard of care has changed to singleton pregnancies, enabling “one healthy baby at a time.”
 We are now better able to offer the best care for our patients leaving them with healthier choices for not only themselves, but for their baby and future children.